L4Re/l4re.org/src/getting_started/make.rst

-Building With Gnu Make
+Building With GNU Make
 **********************

 Building an L4Re system from scratch involves several Git repositories and multiple steps, that have to be taken for setting up the build environment.
-Once configured, you can develop directly inside the L4Re source tree and use Gnu Make to compile your changes.
+Once configured, you can develop directly inside the L4Re source tree and use GNU Make to compile your changes.

 Prerequisities
 ==============